bdj34/llama.cpp_data_extraction/README.md

 See https://huggingface.co/briandj97/models_used/tree/main to download one of the gguf models we used in our work (or use your desired model).

 ### Compiling on linux
 I used a linux development server.
-Initially, we didn't have a GPU
+Initially we didn't have a GPU, and then we did get access to one which was only used for the indefinite for dysplasia task.

-#### No GPU
+#### No GPU (linux)
 mkdir llama.cpp_data_extraction

 tar -xzvf llama.cpp_IBD_hx.tar.gz -C llama.cpp_IBD_hx/